 Though earlier the dates of both Losar and Galdan Namchot were same, in the first half of the 17th Century, King Jamyang Namgyal was planning an expedition against the Baltistan forces in the winter season, he thus decided that the festival would be celebrated later and this has since become a tradition.

 Timeline of Losar Festival in Ladakh

-Celebrated for 15 days at a stretch – gods, ancestors as well as animals are well fed throughout.
+Celebrated for 15 days at a stretch – gods, ancestors as well as animals are well fed.
 One the first day, folks enjoy changkol (Tibetan Beer).
-This is followed by the King’s Losar and other holy celebrations throughout the period.
+This event is followed by the King’s Losar and other holy celebrations throughout the period.
 At home, the walls of the kitchen are also dotted so that it can bring in prosperity in the New Year.

 Procession of fire, Metho, is organized, during which slogans are chanted to chase away evil spirits.
-To mark good luck, in some of the villages, snow figures of old men and women are made.
+In some of the villages, locals make snow figures of older men and women to mark good luck.
 People of all age groups take part in Losar celebrations with full zeal.